 I love the chalkboard table idea, but it was just too plain for my style.
 So, once again, back to Pinterest for more inspiration.
 THESE ARE AMAZING!
 I found these Vintage art Decor Moulds by Prima Marketing.
 It’s a DIY product to embellish home decor and DIY projects.
 It’s perfect for furniture as well.
 I used a product called Paper Clay to form the appliques.
 Before smashing the clay with my fingers into the mold, I dusted it with corn starch… because that’s what I had on hand.
 It worked.
 I used a spatula to remove the extra across the top to form a smooth surface.
 Seriously, it was like I was a child again, squishing the clay between my fingers.

 Application Of The Art Deco Molds

 The application was easy.
 I added little wood glue on the back of the mold and applied it directly to the wood legs while still wet.
-This allowed me to form the mold to the legs, so they laid flat.
+This allowed me to form the mold on the legs, so they laid flat.
 If these had been round legs on this table, it would have been easy to curve them in the direction of the wood.
 So fun!

 For this table, I wanted a rustic, vintage look with a french whimsy.
 The first color of chalk mineral paint was applied with a stippling technique.
 Stippling is a rough application with the edge of the bristles only.
 Not smooth at all.
 I wanted a lot of texture for this project.
 After the paint had dried, I added wood glue in random spots with an art brush.
 Not too much.
 Just in spots.
 To speed up the drying process, I used my heat gun in the areas where I applied the glue.
 Once the glue is dried will create a crackle effect once the second coat of paint is applied.
 Character and instant age!